 How to Perform in Manual Testing?

 Read the project documentation/guides software and comprehend it.
 If available, also study the Test Application (AUT).
 Draft test cases covering all of the documentation demands.
 Check and reference Team Lead, Customer test cases (as appropriate) Once bugs have been corrected, run the failed test instances again to confirm that they have passed.
 The black box testing and white box testing is used to perform all test instances manually.

 Below points explain manual and automation testing:

-- An Automation Testing involves using testing tools Manual testing needs intervention by human beings for testing.
-Whereas Manual testing requires a qualified workforce, long time and expenses.
+- Automation Testing involves using testing tools Manual testing needs intervention by human beings for testing.
+Whereas it requires a qualified workforce, long time and expenses.